Procuring (prostitution): Business and methods

 Pimping is typically operated like a business.
-The pimp may have a bottom girl who serves as office manager, keeping the pimp apprised of law-enforcement activity and collecting money from the prostitutes.
+In the US, a pimp may have a bottom girl who serves as office manager, keeping the pimp apprised of law-enforcement activity and collecting money from the prostitutes.
 Pimps recognize a hierarchy among themselves.
 In certain pimp strata, the least respected, or newer pimps, are the "popcorn pimps" and "wannabes".
 "Popcorn pimps" was a phenomenon which occurred among adolescent cocaine users of both sexes who utilized children younger than themselves to support their habits.

-A pimp who uses violence and intimidation to control his prostitutes is called a "gorilla pimp", while those who use psychological trickery to deceive younger prostitutes into becoming hooked into the system are called "finesse pimps".
+In the US, a pimp who uses violence and intimidation to control his prostitutes is called a "guerrilla pimp".
+Those who use psychological trickery to deceive younger prostitutes into becoming hooked into the system are called "finesse pimps".
 In addition, a prostitute may "bounce" from pimp to pimp without paying the "pimp moving" tax.

 Some pimps in the United States are also documented gang members, which causes concerns for police agencies in jurisdictions where prostitution is a significant problem.
 Pimping rivals narcotic sales as a major source of funding for many gangs.
 Gangs need money to survive, and money equates to power and respect.
 While selling drugs may be lucrative for a gang, this activity often carries significant risk as stiff legal penalties and harsh mandatory minimum sentencing laws exist.
-However, with pimping, gang members still make money while the prostitutes themselves bear the majority of the risk.
+With pimping, gang members still make money while the prostitutes themselves bear the majority of the risk.

 Pimping has several benefits to the gang that the pimp belongs to.
-These benefits include helping the gang recruit new members because the gang has women available for sex, and the money brought in by prostitution allows gang members to buy cars, clothes and weapons, all of which help to recruit younger members into the gang by increasing the reputation of the gang in the local gang subculture.
+These benefits include helping the gang recruit new members because the gang has women available for sex.
+The money brought in by prostitution allows gang members to buy cars, clothes and weapons, all of which help to recruit younger members into the gang by increasing the reputation of the gang in the local gang subculture.